ylansegal/blog/source/about/index.markdown

 I write occasionally in this blog about things that interest me as a developer: Technologies I am using, the tools of the trade, problem solving, testing, books.
 See the sidebar for a list of categories.

-If you found something interesting, you can reach me by email at ylan@{this domain}.
+If you found something interesting, you can reach me on twitter [@ylansegal][5] or by email at ylan@{this domain}.
 I'd be happy to have a conversation.

 ## About This Blog